ComboStrap/dokuwiki-docker/README.md

 You may increase this values in the [pool configuration](#configure-php-fpm-pool)

-They are maximum, the memory used on a request by request basis are way lower (between 2 and 12M).
+They are maximum, the memory used on a request by request basis are way lower (between 2 and 30M).

 ![Request memory](resources/monitoring-graphs/monitoring-request-memory-vignette.png)

+Why?
+Because dokuwiki loads the images and index in memory for processing.

 ### Test a load